 When to see a doctor

-It's unclear exactly how contagious the new coronavirus is or how it spreads.
-It appears to be spreading from person to person among those in close contact.
-It may be spread by respiratory droplets released when someone with the virus coughs or sneezes.
+It's unclear exactly how contagious the new coronavirus is.
+Data has shown that it spreads from person to person among those in close contact (within about 6 feet, or 2 meters).
+The virus spreads by respiratory droplets released when someone with the virus coughs, sneezes or talks.

-- Close contact with someone who has the new coronavirus — such as when a family member or health care worker takes care of an infected person
+- Close contact with someone who has COVID-19 — such as when a family member or health care worker takes care of an infected person

 Although there is no vaccine available to prevent infection with the new coronavirus, you can take steps to reduce your risk of infection.
-WHO and CDC recommend following the standard precautions for avoiding respiratory viruses:
+WHO and CDC recommend following these precautions for avoiding COVID-19:

 - Avoid sharing dishes, glasses, bedding and other household items if you're sick.

-If you're planning to travel internationally, first check travel advisories.
+If you're planning to travel, first check the CDC and WHO websites for updates and advice.
+Also look for any health advisories that may be in place where you plan to travel.
 You may also want to talk with your doctor if you have health conditions that make you more susceptible to respiratory infections and complications.